- Your Government

 This voluntary benefit is available to all regular employees working at least 20 hours per week.
 This pre-tax option will reduce taxable income.

-- If enrolled in an HSA, Limited FSA applies
+- Note: If currently enrolled in an HSA, Limited FSA applies

 - Dependent Care Assistance: up to $5,000 per year

 This is a voluntary benefit available to employees enrolled in the High Deductible Health plan who are not also covered by Medicare, or another non high deductible health plan.
-Contributions are on a pre tax basis subject to an annual maximum of $3,350 for an employee with single coverage, and $6,750 for an employee with family coverage.
+Contributions are on a pretax basis subject to an annual maximum of $3,850 for an employee with single coverage, and $7,750 for an employee with family coverage.
 The maximum contribution limit is a combined total of employer and employee contributions.
 Amounts within a health savings account may be used on medical, prescription, dental, and vision expenses.
 Unspent money rolls over year after year.

 The following additional benefits are available to all regular employees: